-It’s true! by lighting half a charcoal chimney and placing a grill grate on top you can create some of the best steaks of your lifetime using the ‘Afterburner Grilling Method.’
+It’s true!
+By lighting half a charcoal chimney and placing a grill grate on top you can create some of the best steaks of your life using the ‘Afterburner Grilling Method.’

 Have you never heard of this method, let alone tried it?
 Afterburner steak is possibly one of the quickest ways to grill insanely good thin steaks, those cuts that come in under an inch thick.

-In this article, I’ll teach you how it’s done.
+In this article, I’ll teach you all about it, and how it’s done.

 History of the Afterburner